Creating a regional community of professional caregivers while unlocking the potential of Hong Kong’s vulnerable children

 And so, we have established the P. C. Lee OneSky Global Centre for Early Childhood Development in Hong Kong, a new regional training hub for global best practices in early childhood care and education.

-In partnership with the D. H. Chen Foundation, our goal is to train a community of Hong Kong and regional caregiver professionals and paraprofessionals using cutting-edge theory on early brain development and teaching methods while sharing best practices with NGO partners, academics and social services.
+Our goal is to train a community of Hong Kong and regional caregiver professionals and paraprofessionals using cutting-edge theory on early brain development and teaching methods while sharing best practices with NGO partners, academics and social services.

 In Hong Kong, despite the city’s prosperity, one in five children lives in poverty*.
 If these vulnerable children enter mainstream schools without benefitting from quality ECCE, the chance of them realizing their full potential is limited.